-Scene Gym Shorts unites an eclectic group of actors, directors and writers, to celebrate the process of playwriting and showcase vibrant new voices through five short plays.
+Scene Gym Shorts unites an eclectic group of actors, directors and writers, showcasing vibrant new voices.

 ‘For theatre-goers, Scene Gym Shorts was an opportunity to see a crop of fresh new ideas.’
 (Hackney Citizen)